- CBD’s most common side effects include nausea, drowsiness, gastrointestinal issues, dry mouth, and interactions with other medications.

 On the contrary, physicians consider this a benefit since it makes sedation more effective.

-Just in case you have a medical history of GI diseases, using CBD may cause diarrhea or other liver problems.
+If you have a medical history of GI diseases, CBD may cause diarrhea or other liver problems.

 Therefore, careful examination is recommended before you use CBD.